-Florida 699 Highway Guides
+Florida State Road 699 Highway Guides

 Discussion in 2013 arose involving turning over the entire length of State Road 699 over from FDOT maintenance to Pinellas County maintenance, or to the individual municipalities that line the route.
-The rational for the possible switch involves a high number of pedestrian and bicyclist crashes along Gulf Boulevard and the potential easier implementation of safety enhancements if under country control.
+The rational for the possible switch involves a high number of pedestrian and bicyclist crashes along Gulf Boulevard and the potential easier implementation of safety enhancements if under county control.
 FDOT however has added Rapid Rectangular Flashing Beacons at several crosswalks along SR 699 in the intervening time.2

-|Florida 699 scenes|
+|SR 699 scenes|

-|Corey Avenue crosses Florida 699 (Gulf Boulevard) here into the heart of Downtown St. Pete Beach.
+|Corey Avenue crosses SR 699 (Gulf Boulevard) here into the heart of Downtown St. Pete Beach.
 Photo taken 03/11/15.|

 - "FDOT may give Gulf Boulevard to county."
 TBNWeekly.com, September 26, 2013.

 - "A19A Support."
 St. Petersburg Times (FL), December 18, 1960.